Bembridge and Culver Downs marshes trail

 The reclaimed wetland stretching along the lower River Yar valley from Brading to the sea at Bembridge harbour has been an RSPB reserve since 2001.
 Lapwings with their distinctive ‘peewit’ cries breed here in spring.
 Little egrets fish in autumn.
 In winter flocks of wigeon with their golden striped heads can be seen.
 On sunny days buzzards with their mewing calls soar overhead.
 There are also reed, sedge and Cetti’s warblers.
 Also Centurion’s Copse is a great place for spring flowers and woodland birdsong.

-Retrace your steps through the kissing gate, and this time bear left at the path junction into Centurion's Copse.
+Retrace your steps, and this time bear left at the path junction into Centurion's Copse.
 Bear left onto BB20 at the interpretation panel, and left again after 80yds (75m).
-Cross the middle of the field by the solitary tree to a bridge and stile at the far side, then over the next field to a stile in the hedge.
-After a third stile the path crosses Bembridge Airfield runway.
-Follow the edge of Brading Haven reserve, passing through two kissing gates and a stile and follow the path to the top corner of a field.
+Cross the middle of the field by the solitary oak tree to a bridge and kissing gate at the far side, then over the next field to a kissing gate in the hedge.
+After a third kissing gate the path crosses Bembridge Airfield runway through a kissing gate.
+Follow the edge of Brading Haven reserve, passing through a kissing gate and a stile and follow the path to the top corner of a field.
 Bear right over a stile and return to Bembridge Windmill by crossing another stile and through a gate.
 A good time for refreshments at the Windmill.Turn left to get back to the lay-by.

 Brading was used as a port in Roman times and the Haven, stretching almost two miles inland, was the estuary of the eastern River Yar and the most important harbour on the Island for hundreds of years.
 Attempts to drain it failed until 1620 when an embankment was built across the harbour entrance.
 St Helens became the sea port for eight years until the sea broke through.
 In 1878 the Haven was reclaimed in a hugely expensive scheme to build a railway line.